Save the Date:

-Christmas in July Drop-in & Drop-off event!
+Christmas in July drive-thru event!

 Are you a business, church, or other organization interested in hosting a larger gift drive to support ‘Christmas in July’?